Table of Contents:

 It can be good, but it can feel quite claustrophobic – our senses are bombarded.

-Sometimes it would be good to stop and think about what we have just sung.
+Sometimes it would be good to stop and think about what has just been sung.

 Could God be saying to us: